redanthrax/redanthrax.dev/src/pages/posts/portnox_duo_radius.md

 Double-check any other Portnox apps to validate they have admin consent.

+If you have Conditional Access Policies restricting login make sure you add the Portnox IP to the policy since it will be single factor login from portnox on the clients behalf.

 ## Duo

 Create a new Account for the company then switch to that account in Duo.